 Job Interview Techniques to Help You Get Hired

-Job interviews can be a stressful and daunting prospect, but they really needn’t be.
+Job interviews can be a stressful and often daunting prospect, but they really don't have to be.

-No matter how many you have gone through in your career, selling yourself and your skills to new people can be a challenge.
+No matter how many times you've interviewed in your career, selling yourself and your skills to new people can be a challenge.

-That said, there are ways to make interviews feel less stressful.
-Putting in some extra effort to your preparation beforehand and the right techniques on the day can go a long way to securing your dream job.
+That said, there are ways to make interviews feel less taxing, and putting in some extra effort to prepare beforehand can go a long way to securing your dream job.

 Before your interview